 Real Estate Transfer Tax

-When selling, changing, or transferring the ownership of a property within the city limits, please request a "Statement of Open Accounts" (SOA) at least 5 days prior to the closing.
+When selling, changing, or transferring the ownership of a property within the city limits, please request a "Statement of Open Accounts" (SOA) at least 5 business days prior to the closing.
 A "Statement of Open Accounts" must be obtained before a municipal real estate transfer tax stamp- including an exempt stamp- can be issued.